frictionlessdata/covid-tracker/cards/location.md

 ## Rolling Immunity

+Here is deaths/rolling immunity chart.
+Read more about [rolling immunity](immunity.md):

 ```json chart card
 {% with code=code %}
 {% include 'blocks/charts/immunity.json' %}
 {% endwith %}
 ```

-## Summary
+## Timeline

-Here is a summary of the key pandemic data by countries:
+Here is a timeline for the last 30 days:

 ```html markup
 {% with code=code %}